metaborg/contributors/Individual-CLA.md

 Project and its users; it does not change your rights to use your own Contributions for any other purpose.

-If you have not already done so, please complete and sign, then scan and email a PDF file of this Agreement to e.visser@tudelft.nl.
 Please read this document carefully before signing and keep a copy for your records.

 Full name:<br/>
 Public name (optional):<br/>
-Mailing Address:<br/>
+Mailing address:<br/>
 Country:<br/>
 E-mail:<br/>
 Telephone (optional):<br/>